-If you don't plan on sitting by the campfire but exploring Seward then this is the campsite for you.
-Must be military or DOD to stay here but it is lower and cheaper price than anywhere else.
-RV sites are a bit tight together like a parking lot.
+If you don't plan on sitting by the campfire but exploring Seward then this is the spot for you.
+Must be military or DOD to stay here but it is lower and cheaper price than anywhere else in Seward.
+RV sites are close and tight together like a parking lot.
 There is a store along with showers available and a restaurant during summer months.
-Beautiful mountain views in both directions helped cushion the blow of this tight fit.
+Beautiful mountain views in all directions help cushion the blow of this tight fit.
+Close to downtown and the harbor, we used our bicycles to get around town.

 Well I won’t try to build it up too much.
 This is a gravel lot.
 It’s too bad the owners didn’t leave some of the trees when they took them out to make the spots.
 The showers are great the laundry room is nice.
 They have a great rack room with the DVD screen/player.
 The best part of this park is the Eaglesnest in the tall tree in the front of the park.
 When we were there on August 4 there was two juveniles and the parents.
 It was pretty cool for us because we rarely see eagles.